Index ¦ Archives ¦ Atom ¦ RSS

 lrwxrwxrwx 1 root root 16 Oct 12 2022 /etc/alternatives/vi -> /usr/bin/vim.nox

-I really struggled to find a fix for this, it took me a while to get to the answer, but I found it:
+I struggled to find a fix for this, but I eventually found the solution:

 https://superuser.com/questions/852177/why-does-the-vi-command-open-vim-editor/852219#852219

-I just need to run vim and addition pass some parameters next to it:
+I just needed to run vim and pass some parameters to avoid loading additional features:

 vim -u NONE

-Later I found the same suggestion on the /usr/share/vim/vim82/defaults.vim file:
+Later, I found the same suggestion in the /usr/share/vim/vim82/defaults.vim file:

 " This is loaded if no vimrc file was found.